The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 3. It’s easier to stay connected.

-What You Compromise With Open Floor Plans
+What You Compromise With An Open Floor Plan

 We can address sounds with rugs and furniture placement and the smells with fans and ventilation, but these things will never be as effective as having walls and doors that shut.

-Tackling The Challenges Of Open Floor Plans
+Tackling The Challenges Of An Open Floor Plan

 Your home has different spaces to serve different needs.
 Each of these areas should have its own identity and boundaries.
 How do you create these boundaries without walls?